 You could also see crocodiles, monkeys, sloth bears, sambal deer, and even leopards.
 There are many species of waterbirds, and others, like peacocks too.

 This is an absolute Sri Lanka must-see experience to squeeze into your Sri Lanka two week itinerary.

 The elephants migrate through both parks and the locals can tell you where they are at any given time.
 During our visit Kaudulla was the place to go.

 Tours can be easily arranged by your accommodation, or even walking around Habarana you will be approached with offers.
 You could also book here in advance too.

-You will need at least 2-3 hours at Sigiriya depending on crowds and how quickly you do the climb.
+You will need at least 2-3 hours at Sigiriya depending on the crowds and how quickly you can climb up the stair cases.
 If you have time to spare, visit the museum to learn more about the ancient site.

 I recommend arranging a car and driver for the day to take you to both Sigiriya and Polonnuruwa.
 You can also get the driver to take you between the various Polonnuruwa areas, which will save you on bike hire when you are there.

 If you are only going to Sigiriya, you can get there by tuk tuk from Habarana.
 It takes a bit longer, but will be a lot cheaper.

 As per above, your accommodation can easily arrange a driver with local knowledge.
 We actually ended up asking the driver who took us on safari the previous afternoon if he would drive us around the next day.
 He happily agreed and we got a great price.

 Day 5 – Dambulla Cave Temple and Kandy